Jestruyo/Jestruyo/README.md

 ## 🌱 Professional Development

-My growth path focuses on:
+🎓 My growth path focuses on:

-🎓 Current Studies

 - 💻 **Computer Engineering**: Pursuing a degree to become a well-rounded tech professional in systems development and architecture.
 - ☁️ **Google Cloud Certifications**: Working toward becoming an Associate Cloud Engineer, focused on infrastructure and automation.